Contributing to Domo Toolkit

 Architecture

-The extension has four main execution contexts:
+The extension has five main execution contexts:

 1. Popup - Small interface when extension icon is clicked